California College Promise Grant (CCPG)

 Next Fall or Spring term

-Exception 1: If student has added a class in next fall or spring term, before being notified of second consecutive lack of progress semester, disqualification is pushed forward to next major (fall or spring term)
+Exception 1: If a student has added a class in next fall or spring term, before being notified of second consecutive lack of progress semester, disqualification is pushed forward to next major (fall or spring term)

 Exception 3: Foster youth and previous foster youth (under age 25) are exempt from disqualification.